duoan/foundation-data-factory/README.md

 - Create a [new release](https://github.com/duoan/foundation-data-factory/releases/new) on Github.
 - Create a new tag in the form `*.*.*`.

-For more details, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/cicd/#how-to-trigger-a-release).
+For more details, see the [CI/CD guide](https://fpgmaas.github.io/cookiecutter-uv/features/cicd/#how-to-trigger-a-release).

 ---